QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/enumeration/web/katana.md

 ```
 </div><div>

 Katana has two crawling modes.
+You can swap with `-headless`.

 1. **Standard** 🐐: Common fast crawling using HTTP responses.
 It may miss endpoints has static analysis has its limits.